National Party (South Africa): Post-apartheid era

 The National Party won 20.39% of the vote and 82 seats in the National Assembly at the first multiracial election in 1994.
 This support extended well beyond the White community and into other minority groups.
 For instance, two-thirds of Indian South Africans voted for the NP.
 It became the official opposition in most provinces and also won a majority in the Western Cape, winning much of the White and Coloured vote.
 Its Coloured support also earned it a strong second place in the Northern Cape.
 The party was wracked by internal wranglings whilst it participated in the Government of National Unity, and finally withdrew from the government to become the official opposition in 1996.
 Despite this, it remained uncertain about its future direction, and was continually outperformed in parliament by the much smaller Democratic Party (DP), which provided a more forceful and principled opposition stance.
 In 1997, its voter base began to gradually shift to the DP.
 The NP renamed itself the New National Party towards the end of 1997, to distance itself from the apartheid past.

 However, the NNP would quickly disappear from the political scene, faring poorly at both the 1999 and 2004 general elections.
-Going back and forth on whether to oppose or work with the ANC, the two finally formed an alliance in late-2001.
+After initially aligning with the DP in 2000 (forming the Democratic Alliance), the merger was aborted, and after a back and forth on whether to oppose or work with the ANC, the NNP and ANC finally formed an alliance in late-2001.
 After years of losing members and support to other parties, the NNP's collapse in its previous stronghold in the Western Cape at the 2004 general election proved to be the final straw; its federal council voted to dissolve the party on 9 April 2005, following a decision the previous year to merge with the ANC.

 Re-establishment

 On 5 August 2008 a new party using the name of "National Party South Africa" was formed and registered with the Independent Electoral Commission.
 The new party had no formal connection with the now defunct New National Party.
-The relaunched National Party of 2008 pushes for a non-racial democratic South Africa based on federal principles and the legacy of F. W. de Klerk.
+The relaunched National Party of 2008 pushed for a non-racial democratic South Africa based on federal principles and the legacy of F. W. de Klerk.